solana-labs/solana/docs/src/apps/jsonrpc-api.md

 The `result` field will be an `object` with the following fields:

 * `burnPercent: <u8>`, Percentage of fees collected to be destroyed
-* `lamportsPerSignature: <u64>`, Lamports charged as a fee for each signature on a transaction
 * `maxLamportsPerSignature: <u64>`, Largest value `lamportsPerSignature` can attain for the next slot
 * `minLamportsPerSignature: <u64>`, Smallest value `lamportsPerSignature` can attain for the next slot
 * `targetLamportsPerSignature: <u64>`, Desired fee rate for the cluster